divyanshhhhhh/suricata/README.md

 ---

-## 📞 Support
+##  Support

 ### Getting Help
 1. Check this README for documentation
-2. Use the "📖 Help" button in the dashboard
+2. Use the "Help" button in the dashboard
 3. Review example rules in `sample-rules-enhanced.json`
 4. Check Suricata official documentation